Introduction to Engineering Courses

 06-100 Introduction to Chemical Engineering

 We equip students with creative engineering problem-solving techniques and fundamental chemical engineering material for balanced skills.
-Lectures, laboratory experiments, and recitation sessions are designed to provide coordinated training and experience in data analysis, material property estimation for single- and multi-phase systems, basic process flowsheet, reactive and non-reactive mass balances, problem solving strategies and tools, and team dynamics.
+Lectures, laboratory experiments, and recitation sessions are designed to provide coordinated training and experience in data analysis, material property estimation for single- and multi-phase systems, basic process flowsheets, reactive and non-reactive mass balances, problem-solving strategies and tools, and team dynamics.
 The course is targeted for College of Engineering First-Year students.

 Learn more: 06-100 Introduction to Chemical Engineering